HenriWahl/gitlab-container-registry-hub/README.md

 # GitLab Container Registry Hub

 A centralized dashboard for monitoring and exploring container images stored in GitLab Container Registries.
 This application provides a searchable interface to browse container images across multiple GitLab projects, view tags, and access image metadata.

 ## Features

-- Collects and indexes container images from GitLab Container Registry
+- Collects and indexes container images from a selfhosted GitLab container registry
 - Provides a searchable web interface for container images
 - Shows image tags with creation dates and sizes
 - Displays README information for container images